International Civil Rights Center and Museum

 The International Civil Rights Center & Museum (ICRCM) is located in Greensboro, North Carolina, United States.
-Its building formerly housed the Woolworth's, the site of a non-violent protest in the civil rights movement.
+Its building formerly housed the Woolworth's, the site of a nonviolent protest in the civil rights movement and is now a National Historic Landmark, as well as a part of the Downtown Greensboro Historic District.
 Four students from North Carolina Agricultural and Technical State University (NC A&T) started the Greensboro sit-ins at a "whites only" lunch counter on February 1, 1960.
 The four students were Franklin McCain, Joseph McNeil, Ezell Blair Jr. (now Jibreel Khazan), and David Richmond.
 The next day there were twenty students.
 The aim of the museum's founders is to ensure that history remembers the actions of the A&T Four, those who joined them in the daily Woolworth's sit-ins, and others around the country who took part in sit-ins and in the civil rights movement.
 The Museum is currently supported by earned admissions and Museum Store revenues.
 The project also receives donations from private donors as a means of continuing its operations.
 The museum was founded in 1993 and officially opened its doors fifty years to the day after the sit-in movements in Greensboro NC.